Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 9 - The Legacy of Muslim Rule in India.md

 Origin of the term “Hindu”?
 - Mutual Prejudice
-	- Hindu aloofness—regarded outsiders as inherently impious and impure
+	- Hindu aloofness—regarded outsiders as inherently "impious and impure"
 	- Muslim-Prejudice—Regarded Hindus as “incorrigible idol-worshippers”
 ## The Delhi Sultanate (1205-1526)
 First Muslim rulers to establish a permanent foundation in northern India
+- *Choice to settle in order to better tap into lower resources*
 - Reign of Alauddin Khalji (1296-1316)
 	- Policy of oppressing Hindu subjects through heavy taxation
 		- Tax them so much that “no Hindu could hold up his head”